Internship Positions Available

 The Communications Division crafts the message that the Governor delivers to the state.
-Through speeches, web videos and newspaper articles, the Communications Division keeps the state informed.
-The Communications Division is also responsible for drafting tributes and proclamations honoring the citizens of Michigan.
-You will learn about and work with different areas of the media - speechwriting, news media, regional press, surrogate press and message and event planning.
-Interns should possess an interest in media, website editing, speechwriting and researching, or communications.
-Proficiency in Spanish or other foreign languages preferred.
+Through press releases, speeches, blogs, social media, web videos and newspaper articles, the Communications Division keeps the state informed.
+You will learn about and work with different areas of the media - writing, media relations, messaging and event planning.
+Interns will also assist with social media outreach, blog posts and video production.
+Interns should possess an interest in government, media, website editing, writing and researching, or communications.

 The Constituent Relations Division is responsible for the Governor's day-to-day outreach to the citizens of Michigan.
 The Constituent Relations Division works daily to assist citizens with their concerns and issues.
 Interns in this division are responsible for assisting with research and written correspondence to groups and individuals, along with direct contact with these citizens.